smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ![First code cell](images/loadBoto3Pre.png)

 3. To the left of a Code module is a set of empty braces **[ ]**.
-By highlighting the cell and then selecting the _Run_ command in the menu bar, the Jupyter notebook will execute this code, outputting and code outputs to the notebook screen and keeping any results data internally for re-use in future steps
+By highlighting the cell and then selecting the _Run_ command in the menu bar, the Jupyter notebook will execute this code, outputting and code outputs to the notebook screen and keeping any results data internally for re-use in future steps.
+Do this now to execute the first code cell.

+*Note: if a Markdown cell is highlighted, then clicking **Run** will move the highlight to the next cell*

-4. Whilst the code is executing the braces will change to be **[\*]**, indicating that it is executing, and once complete will change to **[1]**.
+3. Whilst the code is executing the braces will change to be **[\*]**, indicating that it is executing, and once complete will change to **[1]**.
 Future cells will have increasing numbers inside the braces, and this helps you see the order in which cells have been exected within the notebook.
 Directly below the code, but still within the Code cell, is the output from the code execution - this will include any error messages that your code has thrown.

 ![First execution](images/loadBoto3Post.png)